opynfinance/GammaProtocol/docs/contracts-documentation/core/Controller.md

 emits an event when an oToken is redeemed

-### Event `VaultSettled(address accountOwner, address oTokenAddress, address payoutRecipient, uint256 payout, uint256 vaultId, uint256 vaultType)`
+### Event `VaultSettled(address accountOwner, address oTokenAddress, address to, uint256 payout, uint256 vaultId, uint256 vaultType)`

 emits an event when a vault is settled

-### Event `VaultLiquidated(address liquidator, address payoutRecipient, address vaultOwner, uint256 auctionPrice, uint256 auctionStartingRound, uint256 collateralPayout, uint256 debtAmount, uint256 vaultId)`
+### Event `VaultLiquidated(address liquidator, address receiver, address vaultOwner, uint256 auctionPrice, uint256 auctionStartingRound, uint256 collateralPayout, uint256 debtAmount, uint256 vaultId)`

 emits an event when a vault is liquidated